 The intent of this strategy is to synchronize all traffic signals within the Wilmington Urban Area in order to improve mobility and safety while also reducing greenhouse gas emissions.
 The synchronization of signals will improve roadway capacity and reduce delay at intersections, while improving the level of service along corridors.
 Adaptive traffic signal control can be used to further enhance the benefits of signal timing optimization.
 Adaptive systems detect vehicular traffic and use algorithms to predict where the traffic is going.
 Signal timing is then adjusted autonomously to account for real-time traffic conditions.
-Adaptive traffic signal systems are most effective where daily traffic conditions randomly fluctuate; new development causes frequent changes in traffic conditions; and where unexpected changes in traffic occur due to crashes, weather, and other disruptive events such as TSP and emergency vehicle preemption.
+Adaptive traffic conditions; and where unexpected changes in traffic occur due to crashes, weather, and other disruptive events such as TSP and emergency vehicle preemption.